 where $F(u)$ is the flux function and $ u_0(x)$ is the prescribed initial data.
 The necessity and computational cost of high order numerical methods for the problem \eqref{eq:claw0} have motivated, to a large extent, the development of so-called \textit{superconvergent} approximation schemes.
 Superconvergent schemes can be broadly defined as those which converge at a rate faster than what is theoretically expected.
 Henceforth, we shall use this definition when referring to superconvergence for the approximations appearing in this work.

 Finite volume (FV) schemes are among the most popular methods used to solve hyperbolic conservation laws.
-An attractive feature of such schemes is that they evolve cell-average data, which makes the discretization naturally conservative.
-These conservation properties also make them suitable for use in, for example, adaptive mesh refinement algorithms, where data needs to be frequently transferred between grids within a hierarchy in a conservative manner.
+An attractive feature of such schemes is that they evolve cell average data, which makes the discretization naturally conservative.
+These conservation properties also make them suitable for use in, for example, adaptive mesh refinement algorithms, where data needs to be frequently transferred between levels within a hierarchy of grids.
+The use of cell average data, rather than point-wise values, greatly simplifies the task of making such transfers conservative.
 While there exist many approaches to obtain high order FV discretizations, we restrict our focus to the class of so-called weighted ENO (WENO) schemes \cite{Jiang1, L2}, introduced by Jiang and Shu \cite{Jiang1}, which shall be referred to as classical WENO or WENO-JS.
-These methods were built on the success, and, in a sense, the limitations of the essentially non-oscillatory (ENO) schemes \cite{Har4, Har5, shu1, shu2}, which employed an adaptive interpolation stencil based on a small set of available candidate points, to construct necessary approximations at cell interfaces.
-WENO approaches, such as \cite{Jiang1}, in contrast, make use of all available candidate points in the reconstruction through a convex combination of substencils, so that higher order accuracy is attained in smooth regions.
+These methods were built on the success, and, in a sense, the limitations of the essentially non-oscillatory (ENO) schemes \cite{Har4, Har5, shu1, shu2}, which employed an adaptive interpolation stencil on a small set of available candidate points, to construct approximations at cell interfaces.
+WENO approaches, such as \cite{Jiang1}, in contrast, make use of all available candidate points in the reconstruction through a convex combination of substencils, so that higher order accuracy is recovered in smooth regions.
 In non-smooth regions, WENO reduces to making use of one of the substencils to obtain a properly winded, essentially non-oscillatory approximation.
 The notion of smoothness among each of the candidate substencils is accessed through a smoothness indicator that makes use of the first and second derivative information for the local approximations to identify non-smooth regions.
-Several other WENO schemes, which are more robust at shock capturing and generate less dissipation have been proposed in the literature (see e.g., \cite{ABC,bor,hen,Serna}).
-Traditional WENO schemes were originally designed based on the flux constructed from polynomial interpolations.
+Several other WENO schemes, which are more robust at shock capturing and generate less dissipation, have been proposed in the literature (see e.g., \cite{ABC,bor,hen,Serna}).
+Traditional WENO schemes were originally based on polynomial interpolation.
 However, algebraic polynomials are known to have limits in approximating data containing rapid gradients or fast oscillations due to their shift-and-scale invariant property.
 In order to address this problem, schemes were developed based on both trigonometric \cite{ZQ1, ZQ2} and exponential \cite{HKYY, HKYY-2} functions in the interpolation basis for ENO and WENO.